yolish/transposenet/README.md

-# transposenet
-Paying Attention to Activation Maps for Camrea Pose Regression
+# Camera Pose Regression with Transformers